 I don't perform forehead reduction procedures in men.
 The hairline may continue to recede and scars that remain may look ridiculous.
 Men with receding hairlines, that is every male patient, require innovative techniques which elevate the brow while maintaining the hairline and minimize scarring.
 Fortunately, for most male patients the brow needs minimal elevation or just maintenance of position.
 Hair transplants can be helpful in some male patients.

-Hairline lowering works
+Hairline lowering surgery

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.